-As your District Leader, Rebecca will work to ensure that the New York County Democratic Party remains transparent, accountable, and responsive to our community’s needs.
-She will advocate for building a diverse and inclusive county leadership structure that stays true to our Party’s core progressive values.
+As your District Leader, Rebecca has worked to ensure that the New York County Democratic Party remains transparent, accountable, and responsive to our community’s needs.
+She will continue to advocate for building a diverse and inclusive county leadership structure that stays true to our Party’s core progressive values.
 The position of District Leader is especially important in Part A of the 76th Assembly District because Roosevelt Island is controlled by the New York State government through the Roosevelt Island Operating Company (RIOC).

-As District Leader, Rebecca will work tirelessly to support the institutions that are the backbone of our neighborhood.
+As District Leader, Rebecca will continue to work tirelessly to support the institutions that are the backbone of our neighborhood.
 Our quality of life is unquestionably linked to the continued upkeep of and investment in our parks and open community spaces, as well as our access to unparalleled public education and library facilities.
-This upkeep has to include the preservation of mid-block zoning, and the protection of St. Catherine's Park from the Blood Center Tower.

 Even as a young girl, Rebecca understood how vital libraries were to our community, starting a successful letter campaign to preserve the 67th Street, Webster, and Yorkville libraries and their public programming.
 She is both a frequent visitor and an active member at the Metropolitan Museum of Art and the Museum of the City of New York, believing in the tremendous value that such world-class institutions add to our neighborhood.

 Rebecca has pledged to protect our environment and will continue to fight to improve our air quality, ensure that our community’s sanitation needs are met, and that our vital waterfront is maintained and able to thrive even as we face catastrophic climate change.
 Through her leadership as a member of the New York League of Conservation Voters Board, Rebecca has helped ensure that our elected officials prioritize clean air, clean water, and a livable city for all New Yorkers.